Portugal (European Parliament constituency): 1987

 The first European election in Portugal was a by-election held after it joined the European Communities in 1987.
 The rest of the EC had voted in the 1984 European election.

 1989

 The 1989 European election was the third election to the European Parliament and the first time Portugal voted with the rest of the Community.

 1994

 The 1994 European election was the fourth election to the European Parliament and the third for Portugal.

 1999

 The 1999 European election was the fifth election to the European Parliament and the fourth for Portugal.

 2004

 The 2004 European election was the sixth election to the European Parliament and the fifth for Portugal.

 2009

 The 2009 European election was the seventh election to the European Parliament and the sixth for Portugal.

 2014

 The 2014 European election was the eighth election to the European Parliament and the seventh for Portugal.

 2019

 The 2019 European election was the ninth election to the European Parliament and the eighth for Portugal.

+2024

+The 2024 European election will be the tenth election to the European Parliament and the ninth for Portugal.